samisquires/dig-eg-gaz.github.io/_pages/how-to/query-instructions.md

 With a little practice, you'll learn to search for results only in the relevant parts of the newspaper.

 ### "What" searches
 After you tell XPath *where* you want it to search, you can tell it *what* you want it to return.
 (This is optional.)
 Probably the most common thing to search for is a word or words.
 To do this, add `[contains(., "searchtext")]` to the end of your search, putting your search word(s) between the quotation marks.
 For example, `//div[contains(., "plague")]` will return all divs that contain the word "plague."
-Note that this search is case sensitive, so you may also want to search "PLAGUE" and "Plague." <!--- how to deal with case sensitive searches? --->
+Note that this search is case sensitive, and will not return "PLAGUE" and "Plague."
+To remedy this ,use the `matches` function with the `'i'` flag, which makes the search case insensitive: `//div[matches(.,'the plague', 'i')]`.

 You can also search for particular kinds of information.
 Add a slash to the end of the location, then tell it you want
 - `count()` -- how many of these things are there?